INRIA/scikit-learn-mooc/slides/overfit.md

 ???

-We can look at those error while varying model complexity.
+We can look at these errors while varying model complexity.

 If we start with a very simple model, the training error is similar to the testing error: the model does not have enough capacity to capture